Lizzgg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that reverse its input.

 Write a script that displays all users and their home directories, sorted by users.

+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.